rlan/convert-csv-schwab2pp/README.md

 I have actual transactions for only above types of transactions.
 "Sell" is an educated guess; I don't have an actual sale.

+Duplicate transactions:

+As far as I can test, PP will detect and skip duplicate transactions.
+So it is safe to import overlapping transactions in the future.

 License:

 Eclipse Public License - v 2.0

+[^1]: Python 3.8, 3.9 and 3.10 are supported.
+Only these versions are officially supported by Pandas, as of 2022-11-15.